projectcalico/calico/security/adopt-zero-trust.md

 #### The network is always hostile

 **Zero Trust Networking** is an approach to network security that is unified by the principle that the network is always assumed to be hostile.
-This is in direct contrast to perimeter and “segmentation” approaches that focus on separating the world into trusted and untrusted network segments.
+This is in direct contrast to perimeter and "segmentation" approaches that focus on separating the world into trusted and untrusted network segments.

 Why assume the network is hostile?
 In many attack scenarios, it is.

-- Attackers may compromise “trusted” parts of your network infrastructure: routers, switches, links, etc.
+- Attackers may compromise "trusted" parts of your network infrastructure: routers, switches, links, etc.
 - Deliberate or accidental misconfiguration can route sensitive traffic over untrusted networks, like the public Internet.
-- Other endpoints on a “trusted” network may be compromised: your application may share a network with thousands of other servers, tens of thousands of other containers, thousands of personal laptops, phones, etc.
+- Other endpoints on a "trusted" network may be compromised: your application may share a network with thousands of other servers, tens of thousands of other containers, thousands of personal laptops, phones, etc.

 Major breaches typically start as a minor compromise of as little as a single component, but attackers then use the network to move laterally toward high value targets: your company’s or customers’ data.
 In a zone or perimeter model, attackers can move freely inside the perimeter or zone after they have compromised a single endpoint.
 A Zero Trust Network is resilient to this threat because it enforces strong, cryptographic authentication and access control on each and every network connection.